KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Find all classes that match CLASSNAME.

-      Find all  class names in the namespace(s) of the defined WBEMServer that match the CLASSNAME regular expression argument.
+      Find all class names in the namespace(s) of the defined proovider(WBEMServer) that match the CLASSNAME regular expression argument.
 The CLASSNAME argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
 To limit the filter to a single classname, terminate the classname with $.

       The regular expression is anchored to the beginning of CLASSNAME and is case insensitive.
 Thus pywbem_ returns all classes that begin with PyWBEM_, pywbem_, etc.

-      The namespace option limits the search to the defined namespace.
+      TODO: Add option to limit to single namespace

     Options:
-      -i, --interactive               If set, presents list of targets to chose.
+      -i, --interactive               If set, presents list of targets to chose from.
       -c, --classname CLASSNAME regex
                                       Regex that filters the classnames to return only those that match the regex.
 This is a